sopnode/oai5g-rfsim/README.md

 ### Testing

-At the end of the demo, few logs of the oai-nr-ue pod should be visible on the terminal.
+At the end of the demo, few logs of the oai-gnb pod should be visible on the terminal.

-We also run a ping test on the UE to google.fr to verify that the 5G connection is running fine.

 To check logs of the different pods, you need first to log on one of the k8s workers or master nodes, e.g., *fit01* or *sopnode-l1.inria.fr*.